DD: BP p.l.c.: Director/PDMR Shareholding | MarketScreener

 Murray Auchincloss

-These awards will vest in three years and in proportion to the outcomes measured through the performance scorecard, with a holding period that requires the shares to be retained for a further three years.
+These awards will vest in three years in accordance with the rules of the Plan.
 The executive directors will be entitled to the value of reinvested dividends on those ordinary shares which vest.

 1